 Unfortunately such a machine doesn't yet exist, and perhaps it never will.
 But there have been interesting attempts to develop one.
-There are now some useful devices on the market, though not yet one that can replace the considered judgement of a trained gemologist using traditional tools.
+There are now some useful devices on the market, though not yet one that can replace the judgement of a trained gemologist using traditional tools.

 In the world of colored gemstones, current testers on the market can distinguish sapphire from tanzanite, iolite, spinel, citrine, topaz and tourmaline; and distinguish ruby from spinel and garnet.
 They can also separate emerald from jadeite and garnet; and distinguish topaz from aquamarine, amethyst and citrine.
 They can reliably tell you if your putative gemstone is glass, even if they can't always tell you what kind of gemstone it is.
-But thus far no electronic tester even attempts to diagnose gem treatments.
+To date, no electronic tester even attempts to diagnose gem treatments.
 Gemologists have no reason yet to fear for their jobs.

 First Published: July-24-2008